zymlnlp/Tweets-Sentiment-Analysis/README.md

 ## Requirements:

-For the model building part, I use PyTorch as the main machine learning library.
+For the model construction part, I use PyTorch as the main machine learning library.

 Run the below command to install the required dependencies for this project.